hyrise/DYOD_SoSe23/README.md

 `./scripts/format.sh` (clang-format is used.)

 ### Test
-Calling `make hyriseTest` from the build directory builds all available tests.
-Run tests from the root directory, e.g., `./cmake-build-debug/hyriseTest`.
+Calling `make opossumTest` from the build directory builds all available tests.
+Run tests from the root directory, e.g., `./cmake-build-debug/opossumTest`.

 ### Coverage
-After building `hyriseCoverage`, `./scripts/coverage.sh <build dir>` will print a summary to the command line and create detailed html reports at ./coverage/index.html
+After building `opossumCoverage`, `./scripts/coverage.sh <build dir>` will print a summary to the command line and create detailed html reports at ./coverage/index.html

 *Supports only clang on MacOS and only gcc on linux* cm